Neuropathy Condition

 What often goes unaddressed is the role of scar tissue and chronic inflammation in maintaining that nerve dysfunction.
 When the nerve is still partially intact — which is true for most post-surgical neuropathy cases, as opposed to CIPN or diabetes — the barrier to improvement is often the environment surrounding the nerve rather than the nerve itself.
 Scar tissue compresses.
 Chronic inflammation perpetuates dysfunction.
 Poor local circulation means the nerve does not have what it needs to repair.

-Dr. Logan Swaim, BCN's post-surgical neuropathy approach targets the environment around the nerve.
+Dr. Logan Swaim, MS, DC's post-surgical neuropathy approach targets the environment around the nerve.
 Shockwave therapy has a specific mechanism of action for breaking up scar tissue and promoting new blood vessel formation.
 Red light therapy reduces local inflammation and supports mitochondrial function in damaged nerve cells.
 Chiropractic care addresses any structural contributors — misalignment at the surgical site or upstream in the nervous system — that may be perpetuating the problem.
 The assessment comes first; then a plan that is honest about what is achievable.

 Common Symptoms